Stack Overflow Feed Widget for Website. No-code - Poper

 Bundled with popups, forms, quizzes

 Comparison reflects publicly available features as of 2026.
-Stack Overflow's native flair embed (the legacy stackoverflow.com/users/flair script) is free and lightweight but limited to a static reputation badge with no tag grid, no top answers, and no theming beyond a fixed color preset.
+Verify current details on each provider's site.
+Stack Overflow's native flair embed (the legacy stackoverflow.com/users/flair script) is free and lightweight but limited to a static reputation badge with no answer feed and no theming beyond a fixed color preset.

 Pricing